hazelcast/hazelcast-jet/site/docs/api/submitting-jobs.md

 and will be executed on all members by default.
 Jet offers several ways to submit the job.

+A typical Jet program typically has the following structure:

+* Acquire the `JetInstance` through `Jet.bootstrappedInstance()` or one of the other available means
+* Create the data pipeline using `Pipeline.create()`
+* Add the required transforms to the pipeline
+* Submit the pipeline as a job using `JetInstance.newJob()`
+* For a batch job, call `Job.join()` to wait for the batch job to complete
+* For a streaming job, exit the program after `newJob()`, or where desired, have a loop to constantly monitor the results.
+Calling `.join()` on a streaming job will not return any results until a job is cancelled or fails.

 ## Submit Job as a JAR

 The simplest way to submit a Job to the Jet cluster is to use the `jet submit` command.
 When you submit a job using this command, then the provided JAR itself is sent to the cluster and all the classes inside the supplied JAR will be available during execution.

 When using the `jet submit` command, you need to acquire a `JetInstance` using `Jet.bootstrappedInstance()` instead of other